castellargranados/castellargranados.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the Department of International Relations at the [Universidad Alfonso X](https://www.uax.com/) in Madrid and a Research Associate at the [Instituto de Iberoamérica](https://iberoame.usal.es/).
+I am an Adjunct Professor at the Department of International Relations at the [Universidad Alfonso X](https://www.uax.com/) in Madrid and a Research Associate at the [Instituto de Iberoamérica](https://iberoame.usal.es/).
 I received my PhD in Political Science at the [Universidad de Salamanca](https://www.usal.es/) in 2025, following an MA in Latin American Studies from the same institution and a BA in International Relations from [Universidad Pontificia Comillas](https://www.comillas.edu/) in Madrid.

 **I am on the 2025-2026 academic job market**